NYC Open Container Tickets and Summonses: A Lawyer's Guide

 For both non-New York residents who can't be bothered to travel back to New York and NYC residents who would rather not take a day off work or spending an entire day among the 'undesirables' of criminal court, having an open container attorney appear on your behalf makes a lot of sense.

-346 Broadway - Manhattan Criminal Court Location
+One Centre Street - Manhattan Criminal Court Location

 Tricks to Beat Your NYC Open Container Summons